SpiroSmart | UX design + research

 My role is to lead design and research to improve and iterate on the visual design, interaction and usability of the app with the help of another designer for the first 2 quarters.
 The last 2 quarters involved collaborating with the engineering team to implement in addition to one more design iteration.

-2) Change the way users perform the spirometry maneuver with SpiroSmart so that test results are accurately produced.
+2) Change the way users perform the spirometry maneuver with SpiroSmart so that spirometry test results are accurately produced.

 Explore traditional spirometry testing procedures and identify problem areas to be addressed in the SpiroSmart app.

-My first task when getting started on this project was to learn as much as I could about the medical components and how the current state of the app was developed by:
+First, I needed to learn as much as I could about the medical components and how the current state of the app was developed by:

 - Reviewing the most recent usability report and debriefing with the UX researcher